spatialthoughts/qgis-tutorials/source/docs/3/solidwaste_mapping.rst

    .. image:: /static/3/solidwaste_mapping/images/16.png
       :align: center

 17. Select ``Filled Marker`` as the :guilabel:`Symbol layer type`.
 We will now change the size of the symbol proportional to the amount of waste collected at the site.
 To do this, we must apply a Data-defined Override - which can apply a field value or expression to calculate the size for each feature.
-Click the :guilabel:`Date-defined Override` button next to :guilabel:`Size` and select :guilabel:`Assistant`.
+Click the :guilabel:`Data-defined Override` button next to :guilabel:`Size` and select :guilabel:`Assistant`.

    .. image:: /static/3/solidwaste_mapping/images/17.png
       :align: center